A Note to the Coach Who’s Winning and Drowning at the Same Time

 It's the unsexy work that makes the sexy work possible.

-If you’re a coach, a trainer, a consultant who’s winning on the outside and drowning on the inside —
+If you're a coach, a trainer, or a consultant who's winning on the outside and quietly drowning on the inside —

 You're not failing.